 Prior to this Rhonda was supplementing Omega-3 phospholipids via Nordic Naturals Omega-3 Phospholipids.

-Side note – I take the Nordic Naturals Omega-3 Phospholipids as part of my supplement stack, and its worth noting, they’re really “strong” tasting – stronger than regular fish oil.
+Side note – I’ve taken Nordic Naturals Omega-3 Phospholipids as part of my supplement stack, and its worth noting, they’re really “strong” tasting – stronger than regular fish oil.
 You definitely want to throw them down ahead of a substantial meal, don’t try them on an empty stomach!

 Dosage: 4 capsules/daily of Nordic Naturals Omega-3 Phospholipids